hanspeide/anytextview/README.md

 4) Profit!

 ### Changelog
+#### Version 1.1.1
+* Added missing .recycle() call on TypedArray
+* Bumped targetSdkVersion to 19 (KitKat)

 #### Version 1.1
 * Made it possible to use custom typefaces in EditText's using AnyEditTextView.
-AnyEditTextView's share cache with AnyTextView's.
+AnyEditTextView's shares cache with AnyTextView's.
 * minSdkVersion set to 4
 * No longer tries to render typefaces if code is running in a visual editor